 There could be a risk of bone fracture for woman in the arm, hand or foot while taking Actos.
 Menstrual cycles can also be effected and increase the risk of pregnancy.
 Speak with your doctor about the birth control methods while taking Actos.

 cold or flu-like symptoms (such as stuffy nose, sneezing, cough, sore throat), headache, gradual weight gain, muscle pain, back pain, tooth problems, and mouth pain.

 More serious side effects are:

 nausea, vomiting, stomach pain, blood in the urine, dark urine, painful urination, urinating more than usual, shortness of breath, even with mild exertion, swelling or rapid weight gain, chest pain, feeling unwell (malaise), nausea, upper stomach pain, itching, loss of appetite, clay-colored stools, blurred vision, increased thirst or hunger, pale skin, easy bruising or bleeding, weakness, yellowing skin or eyes (jaundice), and vision changes or loss.

 If any side effects become unmanageable speak with your doctor or pharmacist for help in additional treatment.
 For any serious side effects speak with your doctor right away for further treatment options.

-How long does it take for this medication to become active?
+How long does Actos take to work?